eng470-s23/chaserogers-newrepository/project-log.md

 - *the other 2+ sources may be primary, scholarly, popular, journalistic, governmental/policy documents, datasets, etc.*

 1. **source #1:**
     * My primary source will be a dataset which I have compiled and collected from fiction novels between 1950-2000.
 The data set will be made by running digital transcripts through Voyant tools to analyze the texts and extract the adjectives for data.
-The books I will be using are:
 2. **source #2:**
     * Underwood, T., Bamman, D., &amp; Lee, S. (2018).
 The transformation of gender in English-language fiction.
 Journal of Cultural Analytics, 3(2). https://doi.org/10.22148/16.019
 3. **source #3:**